yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 -[Wikipedia, Markdown](https://en.wikipedia.org/wiki/Markdown)

 ## 2. Markdown Syntax
-Since Markdown doesn't have a set standard, detailed syntax may vary slightly depending on where it's used.
+As there is no set standard for Markdown, the detailed syntax may vary slightly depending on where it's used.
 The Markdown syntax summarized here is based on [GitHub Flavored Markdown](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ### 2.1.
 Line Breaks, Paragraph Separation
-In Markdown, a single press of the enter key is not recognized as a line break.
+In Markdown, a single press of the Enter key is not recognized as a line break.
 ~~~
 First sentence.
 Second sentence.